 - Stretch the lining over the inserts, making sure they’re covered completely, especially if you’re using microfiber as it can irritate the skin.

 Depending on the brand of pocket diaper, you may have trouble stuffing the pocket.
-Some brands with narrow openings or PUL (the waterproof, colourful layer) is a bit tacky on the inside making sticking your hand inside a bit of a chore.
+Some brands with narrow openings or PUL (the waterproof, colorful layer) is a bit tacky on the inside making sticking your hand inside a bit of a chore.

 Even with those difficulties, most inserts will fit inside most one-size pocket diapers.